marshs2/motcham/README.md

 # Motcham - A Platform to become a Fresh Developer
 Become a better you !

+This is a new commit